What does the complaint letter mean?

-Q: What happens to my student conduct record?
+What happens to my student conduct record?

 All student conduct and related files are maintained for a period of no less than four years after your separation from the University.
 Records may be destroyed at that time.
 Disciplinary records may be retained for longer periods of time or permanently if specified in the terms of disciplinary sanctions.
 Your student conduct record is not part of your academic transcript.

-Q: Who has access to my student conduct record?
+Who has access to my student conduct record?

 Your student conduct file is kept for internal record-keeping purposes and to provide some insight into your behavior if additional problems arise.
 Past decisions that resulted in a finding of responsibility will be considered in subsequent hearings when sanctions are determined.
 These records are released to no one other than officials at UNE who have a legitimate need to know and others as permitted by law.
 In cases involving violent behavior, the accuser may elect to be notified of the outcome of the review.
 This single exception is in keeping with the reauthorization of The Higher Education Act (1998) and The Students' Right to Privacy Act, as amended.

 Students with student conduct records must sign a consent form before this information can be released to other individuals.
 However, under the recent amendments to FERPA (Family Educational Rights and Privacy Act of 1974), parents of students under age 21 can be notified in writing if their son or daughter is found responsible for a violation of the Alcohol or Drug Policy.
 It is recommended that you inform your parents of all incidents that result in student conduct sanctions.
 Keeping this type of information from your parents can make matters worse if additional violations occur.

-Q: What should I do if I can't make it to my review?
+What should I do if I can't make it to my review?

 If for a legitimate reason you cannot make it to your review, call the student conduct hearing officer in charge of your case immediately.
 That person will ascertain whether or not you will be excused and allowed to reschedule.
 If you do not show up for a hearing, the case will be decided based on the available facts.

 What should I wear to the review?

 You should wear something nice but casual, as if you were going out to dinner with family or giving a presentation in class.
 While a decision in your case will be decided on facts, how serious you take the matter may influence the outcome.

-Q: What does it mean to be a witness?
+What does it mean to be a witness?

 You are asked to be a witness to an incident that may have involved student misconduct.
 While it may feel as such, you are not considered a witness for or against the complainant or the accused student.
 Being a witness means that you may have information that is important to resolving a student conduct matter.

-Q: What will I have to do?
+What will I have to do?

 As a witness, you have been asked to provide information about an incident.
 You will be asked to provide a statement in writing and if called to appear, should be prepared to recount an incident—who was there, what did you see, etc. If called you may be asked questions by a student conduct hearing officer and/or members of the University Student Conduct Board.
 The questions can be both general and specific, and they may cover the incident, other information relevant to the complaint(s), or your judgment.
 You should answer the questions truthfully and honestly.

-Q: What if I don't feel comfortable being a witness?
+What if I don't feel comfortable being a witness?

 Being a witness is not an easy thing to do.
 You have been asked to be a witness because you can provide information that may not be available from any other source or because you can supplement information from a written report.
 Your participation is valuable to the people involved.
 The University encourages you to take part in this process as fully as you can.

-Q: Can I be charged if it is revealed during the review that I also violated a conduct code?
+Can I be charged if it is revealed during the review that I also violated a conduct code?

 As a general rule, the University is concerned with the more serious charge in a case.
 Although it is possible, the University does not routinely charge witnesses who admit to minor violations.
 If you are concerned, talk with a student conduct hearing officer prior to the hearing.

 I can't make the review, but I still want to help.
 Is there anything I can do?

 If you cannot attend the review for legitimate reasons, the student conduct hearing officer may try to reschedule the review or may ask you to write a statement providing relevant information.

-Q: How much time for participation should I allow?
+How much time for participation should I allow?

 Witnesses may spend about 15 to 20 minutes answering questions, but it is difficult to anticipate how long it will be before you are asked to provide information once a review begins.
 The student involved in the case will be asked questions before any witnesses enter.

 You will be scheduled for an approximate time to participate, but you might not be asked into the review at exactly that time.
 Consider bringing homework or something to read.
 If you have time constraints, please tell the student conduct hearing officer prior to the review.

-Q: What should I do if someone asks me to lie or deceive?
+What should I do if someone asks me to lie or deceive?

 Student conduct matters can be very difficult for all students involved.
 Because the outcome of a case can have serious consequences for an accused student, pressure may be put on witnesses to help the student get out of the situation.
 If you are presented with a plea to be untruthful or withhold information during a review, you will need to consider the personal consequences.
 Providing inaccurate information, withholding information, or attempting to otherwise deceive the student conduct hearing officer will put you in violation of University policy.
 More importantly, it does not speak well of your character.

 Who can I talk to about the incident or the student conduct process?

 If you feel you need emotional support, remember that although the student conduct process is confidential, you may discuss your emotions and your feelings with others.
 Specific details about the case and the individuals involved should not be shared.

 As a witness you are requested to respect the privacy and confidentiality of those involved.
-You should not discuss the incident, the people involved, the resolution process and its results with anyone who isn't directly involved with the case.
+You should not discuss the incident, the people involved, the resolution process, and its results with anyone who isn't directly involved with the case.
 The accused student has the right to seek legal action if you disclose information about her or his involvement in the student conduct process.

 For procedural information and general advice, talk to a trusted Student Affairs staff or faculty member.

 Will I have to face the people involved in the review?

 The accused student will have the opportunity to ask you questions through the student conduct hearing officer or the University Student Conduct Board.
 The student will not be allowed to directly ask questions.
 Remember that you are not a witness for or against someone, even though the information you provide may be more supportive of one side or the other.

-Q: What can I do to help my friend who is the accused student?
+What can I do to help my friend who is the accused student?

 Speak honestly and openly during the review.
 If your friend is upset or angry, help them focus on resolving the matter and getting through the process, not fighting it.
 Encourage your friend to understand her or his rights, to be truthful, and to attend every meeting.
 If your friend is found responsible for violating University policy, urge her or him to complete the assigned sanctions on time.

-Q: What should I do if I think someone is lying?
+What should I do if I think someone is lying?

 If you think someone is lying, talk with the individual and tell her or him how you feel.
 Much of the student conduct process is based on trust and respect, which does not allow for deceit.
 You may remind the person that they can always talk to the student conduct hearing officer in charge of the case.

-Q: What should I wear to the review?
+What should I wear to the review?

-Q: Who can find out about my involvement in this case?
+Who can find out about my involvement in this case?

 The student conduct process is a confidential process.
 Only people directly involved in the case will know that you have participated.

-Q: Will I be notified if my son/daughter violates a University policy?
+Will I be notified if my son/daughter violates a University policy?

-Q: What is my role in the University student conduct process?
+What is my role in the University student conduct process?

-Can you explain sanctions in plain English?
+Can you explain sanctions in plain language?

 Sanctions are assigned when a student is found in violation of a University policy.
 A list of sanctions appears in the Student Handbook.
 There is no way to make specific comments about sanctions except to say that each case is heard on its own merit.
 Sanctions will follow current case precedent but individual circumstances are taken into account.
 Sanctions are designed to alter behavior and to make statements about the University's expectations for student conduct.
 Even sanctions such as suspension are intended to help students learn from their actions and understand how unacceptable behaviors impact others.
 You should be aware that some violations of University policy might result in suspension or dismissal from the University for a first offense.
 You should also know that every case is different.
 Sanctions may vary even for seemingly similar cases.

-Q: What is an "educational sanction?"
+What is an "educational sanction?"

 An educational sanction is a constructive activity assigned to the student as a student conduct sanction.
 The sanction is usually designed to enhance their ability to learn from a violation of the University's Conduct Code.
 In some instances, the educational sanction may relate directly to the nature of the offense.
 In other instances, it may not.
 Students who violate the Alcohol Policy, for example, may be sanctioned to complete an alcohol education class and/or write a reflection paper on what they have learned from the total experience.
 The educational sanction is intended to promote thinking and learning that will lead to responsible decision making in the future.

-Q: Can my student appeal a disciplinary decision?
+Can my student appeal a disciplinary decision?